Daydalı, Emirdağ

 Daydalı is a village in the Emirdağ District, Afyonkarahisar Province, Turkey.
-Its population is 115 (2021).
-Daydali is situated 88 km from the province capital Afyonkarahisar.
+Its population is 131 (2022).
+Daydalı is situated 88 km from the province capital Afyonkarahisar.

 Population

-Daydali had 153 residents in 2012.
-This number increases in the summer, when workers return from the big city's.
-In the winter this number decreases due to cold and insufficient facilities.

 Infrastructure and facilities

 Primary education is available in the village.
 It has a working drinking water network and a sewage network.
 There is a small health clinic, complicated healthcare is only available in larger cities like Emirdağ.
 The town has some asphalt roads and since 2014 there is WiFi available in the townhall.